learninginvision/SPUDRFs-caffe/README.md

 cd SPUDFRs

 * **Train SPUDRFs:**
+You can train your SPUDRFs from scratch easily by running **main.py**.
+Here is a description of the main codes.
 - **main.py:** train SPUDRFs from scratch
 - **train.py:** complete one pace training for given train set
 - **predict.py:** complete a test for given test set